 Throughout my own learning process I really appreciated being given the chance to decide what I wanted to work on both stylistically and technically instead of just being lead down a generic path.
 It’s important to make the student feel they have a say in their musical journey and to know they are being treated as an individual.

-I totally agree, it’s all about the individual.
-I think it’s why so many students prefer their private lessons to, say, a school curriculum where they feel like they’re one of thirty.
+I think being treated as an individual is why so many students prefer their private lessons to, say, a school curriculum where they feel like they’re one of thirty.
 What advice can you give anyone who is thinking about taking drum lessons?

 There’s a lot of hard work initially and patience is required but if you’re willing to go through that in the early stages the rewards later on are huge.
 Not only in a musical sense but mentally, socially and physically too.

-That’s also good guidance for our current students as well.
-What advice can you give to anyone currently learning?
+That’s also good guidance for anyone currently learning.
+Is there any other advice you can give to anyone already playing?

 See your tutor as a guide and source of information and see where that advice and guidance can take you in your own time.
 Create a realistic and regular practice routine as the more time you spend at the kit working on things inspired from your lessons the more progress you’ll make.

 We get so many enquiries from people who believe it’s too late to learn.
-The sort of student whose children have left home or they’ve dreaming of trying it for decades.
-It’s neve too late to learn, is it?
+Maybe they have children who have left home or they’ve been dreaming of trying it for decades.
+It’s never too late to learn, is it?